brian-team/brian2/docs_sphinx/user/multicompartmental.rst

 stored in state variable ``v``.

-Note that for all variable values that vary across a compartment (e.g. ``distance``, ``x``, ``y``, ``z``, ``v``), the value that is reported is the value at the "electrical midpoint" (the point with identical axial resistance to the two ends) of the compartment.
-For spherical and cylindrical compartments, this midpoints simply corresponds to the geometrical midpoint, but for compartments modeled as truncated cones with different diameters at their start and end, the electrical midpoint is closer to the end with the bigger diameter.
+Note that for all variable values that vary across a compartment (e.g. ``distance``, ``x``, ``y``, ``z``, ``v``), the value that is reported is the value at the midpoint of the compartment.

 The key state variable, which must be specified at construction, is ``Im``.
 It is the total transmembrane current, expressed in units of current per area.
 This is a mandatory line in the definition of the model.
 The rest of the